rOpenHealth/rpubmed/README.md

 This project is still very much in development...
 Please contact me with any questions, suggestions or bug reports.

+I have built in support for searching and processing [MeSH headings](http://www.nlm.nih.gov/bsd/disted/meshtutorial/introduction/index.html), making this package of particular use for biomedical researchers conducting systematic reviews and meta-analyses.

 ### Done: